A contribution to the understanding

 Phallic-narcissistic cultures have a sectarian view of social life.
 Citizens belong to clans and families that are organized according to the matriarchal ideal, i.e. the clan or family is viewed as one body.
 It is viewed as the Mother of the individual whose protection he/she receives throughout life, but which also demands total loyalty.
 The family is all-encompassing, especially to its female members.
 It represents the Mother who always provides and protects.
 The father of the family personifies the maternal phallus, a fact that vouches for his pronounced narcissism.
 He always tries to emulate an erect penis, especially when he is out for a walk.

 In a suicide bombing, or in a school/workplace shooting, the phallic-narcissistic male (while covertly identified with the Mother-phallus) destroys the transgressors, but also destroys himself.
 This is the utmost consequence of the death drive.
-The destructive drive is predicated on the weak ego.
+The destructive impetus is predicated on the weak ego.
 In order not to experience reversion to infantilism and inertness he sacrifices a limb to the maternal goddess of the unconscious.
 The psychic connectivity, a form of umbilical cord, is thus severed.
 The limb could be a family member, or it could be himself, or a limb of his own.
 A common motif is to sacrifice, for instance, a finger or a tooth in order to prove loyalty to the clan.
 It is also a standard initiatory rite in primitive religion; to subject to torture, laceration, or mutilation in some form.

 Destructivity is unconsciously therapeutic